Sye Raa Vs War: Chiranjeevi Fears More Demand For Hrithik Roshan Starrer

 Considering the Rs 250 crore budget, Deccan Chronicle reports say that the superstar is worried that between a straight Hindi film that has two A-listers and a film dubbed into Telugu, audiences might prefer the former.
 The report also adds that Chiranjeevi didn't have much of a choice and had to release the movie on October 2 to capitalise on Dussehra holidays.

 The DC report also quotes a source as saying, "That's why Chiranjeevi started his promotion from Mumbai and not from here.
-He plans more promotional events in the coming days to compete with Hritik Roshan's film."
+He plans more promotional events in the coming days to compete with Hrithik Roshan's film."

 Further, Chiranjeevi is also planning to bring in Amitabh Bachchan and Rajnikanth on stage.
 "The venue is not yet decided and once it's final, he is going to announce the details," adds the source.